Maikon/resources/README.md

-### This a ongoing list of resources that either I found in my search towards programming enlightment or have been recommended by others.
+### This is an ongoing list of resources aiding in my search of programming enlightment.
+Feel free to contribute in any way.

 ##### Testing
 - [Types of Testing](http://en.wikipedia.org/wiki/Software_testing)